MaxArt2501/p-slides/readme.md

 	<p-notes>Notes are a help for the speaker</p-notes>
 	<div p-notes>Don't write too much in them (but you <em>can</em> use HTML inside)</div>
 	<div p-fragment>
-		Switch to the spearker mode to see them
+		Switch to the speaker mode to see them
 		<p p-notes>The key combination is Alt-M by default</p>
 	</div>
 	<!--- Comment notes can only hold simple text -->